Cursor vs GitHub Copilot (2026): AI Code Editor vs AI Plugin

 - Cursor Documentation — "Codebase Indexing". docs.cursor.com

-- Cursor — "Features Overview". cursor.sh
+- Cursor — Pricing. cursor.com/pricing

 - GitHub Copilot — "Getting Started". docs.github.com/en/copilot